-If enacted, this bill would amend current statutes regarding alternative education programs and schools in Arizona.
-Specifically, it would prohibit the Arizona Department of Education (ADE) and the State Board of Education (SBE) from requiring a school district governing board, alternative education program provider, or alternative school that is operating in good standing to recertify or submit an application to continue providing an alternative education program or school more than once every five years.
-This change aims to streamline the process for these educational entities and reduce the administrative burden associated with maintaining their status.
+The proposed bill would amend current statutes regarding alternative education programs and schools in Arizona by introducing new requirements and eliminating the need for frequent recertification.
+Specifically, it would prohibit the Arizona Department of Education (ADE) and the State Board of Education (SBE) from requiring a governing board, alternative education program provider, or alternative school that is operating in good standing to recertify or submit an application more than once every five years.
+Additionally, the bill allows ADE or SBE to require these entities to submit an application to initiate an alternative education program, provide notice before closing an existing school, and demonstrate that at least 70% of enrolled students are in grades 6-12 and unable to benefit from the regular curriculum.

 Statutes affected: Introduced Version: 15-796